ml4bio/Dense-Homolog-Retrieval/README.md

                         num of iters by QJackHMMER
 ```

-* input_path: put all query seqs into one fasta file
+* input_path: put all query seqs into one tsv file
 * output_path: output dir -- seq/db/res, seq subdir contain all queries, db contain retrieved db, res contain all results
 * database_path: directory containing database in DataFrame and embedding saved in faiss index.
 All results produced in Offline Embedding section.